You may find your tortoise moving back and forth in its tank.

 Activities

-You can avoid boredom by offering your tortoise more hides, toys, climbing areas, and a wider range of food.
+You can avoid boredom with more hides, toys, climbing areas, and a broader range of food.
 This will keep your tortoise active and entertained, so it doesn’t have to pace constantly.